vijayvairagade/GitStreak/README.md

 # GitStreak
-Here's a professional and detailed `README.md` file tailored for your GitHub project based on the provided script:

----

-# 🕒 GitHub README Timestamp Updater
+## 🕒 GitHub README Timestamp Updater

 > ⚙️ Automatically updates your GitHub repository's `README.md` file with a current timestamp at random intervals using the GitHub API.